Why can’t I combine some dimensions and metrics?

 To fix the problem, you can:

-Why conflicting scopes happen in Piwik PRO
+Why conflicting scopes occur in Piwik PRO

 We have a dataset of two sessions with several events that occurred during those sessions.
 Our session table has the following data: